 Find your flow: do what you love and find deeper happiness

 Meaningfulness is a major happy factor that you can extend into your whole life.
 Whether it's through gardening, volunteering, or becoming politically active, meaningful activities have been shown to boost people's happiness and reduce stress levels at the same time.
 Indeed, a study from the Annals of Behavioral Medicine found that people who took part in leisure activities became 34 per cent less stressed and 18 per cent less sad.
 So, finding meaning can translate to finding happiness.

 Some people seem to live by the ‘glass half full’ and ‘every cloud has a silver lining’ anecdotes, and for good reason.
-In fact, you could actually increase your happiness levels by focusing on positive things and reducing negative thinking.
-Here's a tip: every time you think a negative thought, try and replace it with a positive one.
+In fact, you can actually increase your happiness levels by focusing on positive things and reducing negative thinking.
+Here's a simple tip: every time you think a negative thought, try and replace it with a positive one.
 This practice will help to retrain your usual thought patterns to bring more positive thoughts into your life.

 “Science shows that writing a daily or weekly gratitude journal can make finding happiness easier.”